Tips on Setting Up a Self Directed IRA – Due Diligence Team

 1. Self Directed IRA Custodian:

-In order to invest in alternative assets, you need to establish a self directed IRA with an alternative IRA custodian, and standard arrangement just won’t do.
+To invest in alternative assets, you need to establish a self directed IRA with an alternative IRA custodian, and standard arrangement just won’t do.
 An IRA custodian can provide you with valuable information on your IRA account; they can also be a source of a wealth of information to assist you in knowing which possible alternative investment options are prohibited and which are not.

 There are a lot of custodians out there, but no two are the same.
 When looking for your custodian, be sure they allow you to make the kinds of investments you had in mind.
 Just because they call themselves a self directed IRA custodian doesn’t necessarily mean they will allow you to invest as freely as the title suggests.